ChamiLamelas/Wordle_Solver/dev.md

 Interface BaseRanker

-virtual int SetUp(string temp_fp): Called before Rank() will be called on each of the remaining options in temp_fp by WordleSolver.
+virtual void SetUp(string temp_fp): Called before Rank() will be called on each of the remaining options in temp_fp by WordleSolver.
 This allows the ranker to adjust how ranks are calculated if some of the words have been removed from the dataset based on feedback from previous guesses.

 virtual int Rank(string word): Given a word, returns a rank for the word.